io-reyes/whenvote/README.md

 ### Can you send out email/text reminders as elections and deadlines come up?

-I thought about doing this, but decided against it because that would have required me to maintain and secure 51 subscription lists (for the 50 states + DC).
+I thought about doing this, but decided against it because that would have required me to maintain and secure 51 email lists (for the 50 states + DC).
 I don't want to be liable for any data breaches, so I'm abstaining from gathering any user data at all.

-In lieu of email/text reminders, when.vote generates ICS calendar files that you can import into popular calendar platforms like Google Calendar, Apple Calendar (formerly iCal), and Microsoft Outlook.
+In lieu of email/text reminders, you can follow [@whenvote](https://twitter.com/whenvote), which is updated whenever new elections are posted.

-when.vote also has an Atom feed for each state, which is updated whenever a new election is posted for that state.
+when.vote also generates ICS calendar files that you can import into popular calendar platforms like Google Calendar, Apple Calendar (formerly iCal), and Microsoft Outlook.

 ## Credits